mMartinez00/Time-Weather-ToDo/README.md

 What motivited me to build this app was a desire to create an app with three functionalities.
 Building this app was useful to touch bases on JavaScripts date object, Fetch API, and creating a simple To Do list.

+## Built with

+- HTML
+- CSS
+- JavaScript

+Being the first project I built, I recognize the code needs major refactoring.
+One example would be in the `iconScroll()` function.
+As I continue learning I'll implement better practice and improved techniques to this project.

 ---

 In the function `getTimeAndDate()` the Conditional Operator was useful to display the minutes and seconds.